Property Maintenance Inspection Programupdated: Tuesday, May 16, 2017

 During the inspection, a city inspector will check that the property complies with the minimum standards of the city's Property Maintenance Code.
 This includes the homes interior and exterior, including plumbing, mechanical and electrical systems.
 Also, the yard, garage, roof, and siding.
 A typical inspection takes about 45 to 60 minutes.

 If the inspector finds no code violations, a Property Maintenance Certificate is issued.

 If code violations are found, corrections are issued for the needed repairs.
 In most cases, corrections must meet the code requirements that were in place when the building was constructed.
 If a portion of the building was remodeled, the remodeled section must comply with the building code that was in effect when the remodeling occurred.
 (Exception: smoke detectors are required in all homes, no matter when constructed.)
 If you have questions about any work correction, please contact the inspector who conducted the initial inspection.
 (The inspector's direct dial telephone number is listed on the inspection report.)

-To prepare for a residential inspection, click here for a list of the most common housing violations that could be corrected prior to the inspection.
+To prepare for a residential inspection, view a list of the most common housing violations that could be corrected prior to the inspection.

 The Property Maintenance Certificate / Point of Sale Inspection is not a warranty or a disclosure document.
 It does not constitute any representation, guarantee or warranty of the property's condition.
 Potential buyers are advised to seek the services of a private housing inspector for a detailed disclosure of the home's condition and appliances.

 Inspections are done solely to ensure compliance with the Property Maintenance Code.
 The Property Maintenance Certificate / Point of Sale inspection program's purpose is to protect the community's housing stock by preventing deterioration and correcting hazardous situations.

 e-Permitting: Applications for inspection of single family homes, town homes, condos and duplexes may be applied for via e-Permitting.